Everything you need to know about Helm – Part I

 - templates/: this directory contains template files that can be combined with configuration values taken from values.yaml and/ or the Helm command line.
 When Helm evaluates a chart, it will send all of the files in the templates/ directory to the template rendering engine.
 It then collects the results of those templates and sends them on to Kubernetes to create manifest files.

-- chart.yaml: YAML file with metadata about the chart – chart name and version, maintainer information, the originating website, search keywords, etc. Read more about the chart.yaml’s contents and structure in the official documentation.
+- chart.yaml: a YAML file with metadata about the chart – chart name and version, maintainer information, the originating website, search keywords, etc. Read more about the chart.yaml’s contents and structure in the official documentation.

 - LICENSE: (optional) a plain-text license file for the chart.